pepopo978/SuperWowCombatLogger/README.md

 Place `SuperWowCombatLogger` in Interface/Addons.

 # Preparing for upload
-In order to upload your logs to monkeylogs/legacy logs you need to run `format_log_for_upload.py` on your WowCombatLog.txt.
+In order to upload your logs to monkeylogs/turtlogs you need to run `format_log_for_upload.py` on your WowCombatLog.txt.

 Copy this python file to the same directory as your WowCombatLog.txt and run `python format_log_for_upload.py`.

-Fill in your player name and the name of your log file when prompted, then zip the new WowCombatLog.txt and upload it to monkey/legacy logs.
+Fill in your player name and the name of your log file when prompted, then zip the new WowCombatLog.txt and upload it to monkey/turtlogs.

 # Changes from AdvancedVanillaCombatLog
 - No longer requires any raiders to run the AdvancedVanillaCombatLog_Helper addon.